letrongminh/Demo-race-game/README.md

 Move left and right to avoid evil viruses.
 Don't see the police because you're not wearing a mask.
 Try to bump into vaccine vials on the road.
 If you have it, you won't get the virus for a while (you have antibodies).

-Enjoy the game.
-And remember to wear a mask when going to crowded places.
+Enjoy the game and remember to wear a mask when going to crowded places.
 Get vaccinated early.

 You can read more about how I learned and performed here.